 What is Cherry Eye in Dogs?

 Dogs have a protective layer in their eyes that shields them from dust and debris.
-This third eyelid is called the nictitating membrane and holds a specific gland that is responsible for producing tears.
+This third eyelid is called the nictitating membrane and holds a specific tear gland that is responsible for tear production.
 When this third eyelid gland’s tissues weaken, the gland itself may pop out.

 When left untreated, cherry eye in dogs leads to more complicated issues.
 One of the most common complications is chronic irritation.

-The displaced gland gets exposed, leaving it vulnerable to environmental irritants like dust and debris.
+The prolapsed gland becomes exposed, leaving it vulnerable to environmental irritants such as dust and debris.
 This can cause persistent irritation and discomfort for your dog.

 Dry eye in dogs is another area of concern.
 The gland responsible for producing a large portion of the eye’s tears will be exposed.
 If it remains out of place for an extended period, it may lose its functionality, hindering tear production.